Decodable texts

 Podcast

-Teachers talk about how they use decodable texts in their classrooms to practice the strategies that students are being taught in this podcast (listen on SoundCloud).
+Teachers talk about how they use decodable texts in their classrooms to practice the strategies students are being taught in this podcast (listen on SoundCloud).

 Professional learning